CV | Publications | LinkedIn | Google Scholar | Personal Page | email

-- June 2021: I'll be working as a Research Intern at IBM Thomas J. Watson Research Center from June — September!
+- June 2021: I'll be a Research Intern at IBM Thomas J. Watson Research Center as a 'Science for Social Good Fellow' from June — September!

-- April 2021: I'll be working as a Research Intern at Google Research from April — June!
+- April 2021: I'll be a Research Intern at Google Research US from April — June!

 - March 2021: Co-organizing the Harvard CRCS Rising Stars Speaker Series